rust-lang/rust/src/doc/rustc/src/platform-support/sparc-unknown-none-elf.md

 This target is cross-compiled.
 There is no support for `std`.
 There is no default allocator, but it's possible to use `alloc` by supplying an allocator.

-This allows the generated code to run in environments, such as kernels, which may need to avoid the use of such registers or which may have special considerations about the use of such registers (e.g. saving and restoring them to avoid breaking userspace code using the same registers).
-You can change code generation to use additional CPU features via the `-C target-feature=` codegen options to rustc, or via the `#[target_feature]` mechanism within Rust code.

 By default, code generated with this target should run on any `SPARC` hardware;
 enabling additional target features may raise this baseline.